arkalia-luna-system/ia-pipeline/docs/API.md

 The upshot of all this is that the real implementation details for ALL pure-Python protocol buffers are *here in this file*.

+#### Fonctions

+##### ParseMessage

+Generate a new Message instance from this Descriptor and a byte string.

+DEPRECATED: ParseMessage is deprecated because it is using MakeClass().
+Please use MessageFactory.GetMessageClass() instead.

+Args:
+  descriptor: Protobuf Descriptor object
+  byte_str: Serialized protocol buffer byte string

+Returns:
+  Newly created protobuf Message object.

+**Paramètres :**

+- `descriptor`
+- `byte_str`

+##### MakeClass

+Construct a class object for a protobuf described by descriptor.

+DEPRECATED: use MessageFactory.GetMessageClass() instead.

+Args:
+  descriptor: A descriptor.Descriptor object describing the protobuf.
+Returns:
+  The Message class object described by the descriptor.

+**Paramètres :**

+- `descriptor`

 ---